Legacy Backup FAQ

 - cPanel & WHM creates a daily backup if the existing daily backups are more than 12 hours old.

-- Note: If backups are taking more than 12 hours to run, they will skip a day.
+- Note: If backups take more than 12 hours to run, they will skip a day.

 Can I manually edit my backup schedule?

-Automatic backups are run by a cron job in root's crontab.
+Automatic backups are run by a cronjob.
 This cronjob is not overwritten by

-As a result, you can control when backups will run by editing root's crontab.
-You can do this via SSH as root
+, so you can edit the crontab to control when backups will run.
+You can do this via SSH as

 My backup partition is locked and will not unmount itself.
 How do I fix this?